-Counterparty Risk.
-Counterparty risk is the risk an issuer, guarantor or counterparty of a security held by the Fund is unable or unwilling to meet its obligation on the security.
+Counterpart Risk.
+Counterparty risk is the risk an issuer, guarantor or counterparty of a security in the Fund is unable or unwilling to meet its obligation on the security.
 Counterparty risk may arise because of the counterparty's financial condition, market activities, or for other reasons.
-A counterparty's inability to fulfill its obligation may result in financial losses to the Fund, which could be significant.
 The Fund may be unable to recover its investment from the counterparty or may obtain a limited and/or delayed recovery.

 Cyber Security Risk.
 As the use of Internet technology has become more prevalent in the course of business, the Fund has become more susceptible to potential operational risks through breaches in cyber security.
 A breach in cyber security refers to both intentional and unintentional events that may cause the Fund to lose proprietary information, suffer data corruption or lose operational capacity.
 Such events could cause the Fund to incur regulatory penalties, reputational damage, additional compliance costs associated with corrective measures and/or financial loss.
 Cyber security breaches may involve unauthorized access to the Fund's digital information systems through "hacking" or malicious software coding, but may also result from outside attacks such as denial-of-service attacks through efforts to make network services unavailable to intended users.
 In addition, cyber security breaches of the Fund's third-party service providers, such as its administrator, transfer agent, custodian, or sub-advisor, as applicable, or issuers in which the Fund invests, can also subject the Fund to many of the same risks associated with direct cyber security breaches.
 While the Fund has established business continuity plans and risk management systems designed to reduce the risks associated with cyber security, there are inherent limitations in such plans and systems.
-Additionally, there is no guarantee that such efforts will succeed, especially because the Fund does not directly control the cyber security systems of issuers or third-party service providers.
+Additionally, there is no guarantee that these efforts will succeed, especially because the Fund does not directly control the cyber security systems of issuers or third-party service providers.

 Derivatives Risk.
-The use of derivative instruments, such as options contracts, can lead to losses because of adverse movements in the price or value of the underlying asset, index or rate, which may be magnified by certain features of the derivatives.
+The use of derivative instruments, such as the Fund's investments in QQQ LEAP Options, can lead to losses because of adverse movements in the price or value of the underlying asset, index or rate, which may be magnified by certain features of the derivatives.
 These risks are heightened when the Fund's portfolio manager uses derivatives to enhance the Fund's return or as a substitute for a position or security, rather than to hedge (or offset) the risk of a position or security held by the Fund.
 The use of derivatives presents risks different from, and greater than, the risks associated with investing directly in traditional securities.
-Among the risks presented are market risk, credit risk, management risk and liquidity risk.
+These risks include, but are not limited to, market risk, credit risk, management risk and liquidity risk.
 The use of derivatives can lead to losses because of adverse movements in the price or value of the underlying asset, index or rate, which may be magnified by certain features of the derivatives.
 The Fund enters into option contracts pursuant to Rule 18f-4 under the 1940 Act ("Rule 18f-4").
 Rule 18f-4 requires a Fund to implement certain policies and procedures designed to manage its derivatives risks, dependent upon a Fund's level of exposure to derivative instruments.
 To the extent the Fund is noncompliant with Rule 18f-4, the Fund may be required to adjust its investment portfolio which may, in turn, negatively impact its implementation of its investment strategies.